#CardCorner: 1982 Topps Luis Tiant

 While many pitchers of his era relied on the intimidation that accompanied a blazing fastball or a crackling overhand curve, Tiant embraced the elements of slyness, trickery, and deception in bringing batters to their knees.
 And while other pitchers were more dominant, it was that melodramatic motion and grab-bag assortment of creative pitches that made Tiant the most entertaining moundsmen of the era.

-Some 30 years later, Tiant is no longer capable of making such movements on the mound.
-But he remains active in making public appearances; in fact, he is a frequent visitor to Cooperstown.
-This past summer, Tiant came to town for Induction Weekend.
-As the Hall of Famers paraded down Main Street on the Saturday night of the weekend, Tiant and another player from Cuba, Campy Campaneris, could be seen standing in one of the storefronts, intently watching the proceedings.
+Tiant, who passed away on Oct.
+8, 2024, was a frequent visitor to Cooperstown.
+As the Hall of Famers paraded down Main Street in 2015, Tiant and another player from Cuba, Campy Campaneris, could be seen standing in one of the storefronts, intently watching the proceedings.

 Almost as intently as we watched El Tiante create his artistry on the mound.